keu/docs/software_versioned_docs/version-0.16/upgrade-astronomer-stable.md

             astronomer/astronomer
 ```

-> **Note:** If you do not specify a patch version above, the script will automatically pull the latest Astronomer Enterprise patch available in the [Astronomer Helm Chart](https://github.com/astronomer/astronomer/releases).
+> **Note:** If you do not specify a patch version above, the script will automatically pull the latest Astronomer Software patch available in the [Astronomer Helm Chart](https://github.com/astronomer/astronomer/releases).
 If you set `ASTRO_VERSION=0.16` and `--version 0.16`, for example, Astronomer v0.16.9 will be installed if it is the latest v0.16 patch available.